code-not-art/sketch/README.md

 > [!TIP]
-> Since this involves quite a bit of boilerplate, when starting a new sketch it is recommended to copy the template sketch located at [./src/demos/template.ts](./src/demos/template.ts).
+> Since creating a new sketch like these involves writing quite a bit of boilerplate, it is recommended to copy the template sketch located at [./src/demos/template.ts](./src/demos/template.ts) to use for writing your own sketches.